 Globally, rust is a significant problem.
 The United States Navy alone calls it a $6 billion problem.
 The National Association of Corrosion Engineers (NACE) put the cost at 276 billion dollars annually.
 It affects governments, businesses, and consumers alike.
 The best approach is to stop rust before it starts using one or multiple approaches such as rust inhibitors, corrosion inhibitors, VCI papers, VCI bags, VCI films, desiccants, sacrificial coatings, and paints …there are hundreds of different ways to prevent it.
 However, what happens if you already have rust and want it gone?
 There are several approaches to removing rust from steel surfaces.

-Generally they come in two forms, chemical and physical rust removers.
-Physical rust removers like sanding, grinding, sand/grit blasting work fast, but can be hard on the part, leave a messy environment, and can’t get into small crevices and holes in parts.
+Generally, they come in two forms, chemical, and physical rust removers.
+Physical rust removers like sanding, grinding, and sand/grit blasting work fast but can be hard on the part, leave a messy environment, and can’t get into small crevices and holes in parts.
 Chemical rust removers have the advantage of working on many different surfaces and types.
-They can range from harsher, fast-acting to gentle slower working.
+They can range from harsher, fast-acting to gentle, slower working.
 Generally, chemical rust removers come in three different formulations.
-Zerust®/Excor® provides chemical rust remover options of all different types.
+ZERUST®/EXCOR® provides chemical rust remover options of all different types.

-The last approach are neutral rust removers (AxxaClean™ ICT®620-RR).
-These types of product are for light to medium rust levels.
-They have a near neutral pH making them much safer to handle, and are much gentler on parts.
-They do require more time to remove rust than the other, but make up for it with the safety profile.
+The last approach is neutral rust removers (AxxaClean™ ICT®620-RR).
+These types of products are for light to medium rust levels.
+They have a near-neutral pH, making them much safer to handle and gentler on parts.
+They require more time to remove rust than the other but make up for it with the safety profile.
 Cleaned parts should always be protected with some form of rust inhibitor.